 The EBCC's annual budget is approximately \$4000 as approved by the City Council.
 The EBCC is staffed by the Deputy City Clerk and an Assistant City Attorney.
 Due to the fact that both the City and Community Council have been sued by Puget Sound Energy (PSE) as a result of the EBCC's disapproval of the City's Ordinance granting the company permits to construct a transmission line, the City Attorney's Office has been representing the City and an outside attorney has been retained to defend the EBCC in this litigation.
-The cost of retaining a separate appellate counsel to appeal an adverse trial court ruling on the scope of EBCC's jurisdiction is estimated to be approximately \$15,000.
-To date, costs of the litigation have been covered within the current general fund budget.
+In November 2015 Council was presented with a request by the EBCC to fund an appeal by the community council of adverse rulings by the trial court in the litigation.
+Council adopted Resolution No. 9015, finding that appeal could be considered a necessary expense of the community counsel and approving the expenditure of \$15,000 to fund appeal of the adverse rulings.
+To date, all costs of the litigation have been covered within the current general fund budget.